SIGIRR: Function

 SIGIRR negatively regulates the activation of the IL-1R1, IL18R1, IL-1R5/ST2, TLR4, TLR7, TLR3, TLR9, and TLR1/2 and inhibits activation of transcription factor NF-κB and JNK MAP kinase.

-SIGIRR interacts with IL-1R1 when it binds IL-1.
+SIGIRR interacts with IL-1R1 when it binds to IL-1.
 N terminal extracellular immunoglobulin domain associates with IL-1R1 and blocks its heterodimerization with IL-1RAP.
-In addition, C terminal TIR domain of SIGIRR binds downstream elements of IL-1R1 signalization and prevents the constitution of the functional signalling complex.
+In addition, C terminal TIR domain of SIGIRR binds downstream elements of IL-1R1 signalization and prevents the constitution of the functional signaling complex.
 Deletion of these domains disrupts the regulation activity of SIGIRR.
-SIGIRR uses a slightly different mechanism to regulate the activity of TLR4.
-It also binds to receptor complex around TLR4.
+SIGIRR uses a slightly different mechanism to regulate the activity of TLR4 by binding to the receptor complex around TLR4.
 TIR domain of SIGIRR is crucial for interaction with TLR4, and it also interacts with downstream elements of the TLR4 pathway.
-In contrast, the extracellular immunoglobulin domain of SIGIRR is dispensable for the inhibition of TLR4 signalling.
-There are 2 mechanisms, which are proposed for explanation of this inhibition of the TLR4 pathway.
-First is that SIGIRR blocks the formation of signalling complex at activated TLR4 and the second is that SIGIRR prevents translocation of this signalization complex into a cytosol.
-SIGIRR inhibits signal transduction by its interaction with TLRs, IL-1R1 and downstream signalling proteins, and in this manner, it participates in negative regulation of inflammation.
-SIGIRR also prevents homodimerization of MYD88, and it also prevents signalization through adaptor protein TRIF, which is used, for example, by TLR3.
+In contrast, the extracellular immunoglobulin domain of SIGIRR is dispensable for the inhibition of TLR4 signaling.
+There are 2 mechanisms, which are proposed for explanation of the inhibition of the TLR4 pathway.
+First is that SIGIRR blocks the formation of signaling complex at activated TLR4 and the second is that SIGIRR prevents translocation of this signalization complex into a cytosol.
+SIGIRR inhibits signal transduction by its interaction with TLRs, IL-1R1 and downstream signaling proteins, and in this manner, it participates in negative regulation of inflammation.
+SIGIRR also prevents homodimerization of MYD88, and it also prevents signalization through adaptor protein TRIF which is used, for example, by TLR3.

 Negative regulation of IL-1R pathway by SIGIRR has its effect on the differentiation of Th17 lymphocytes.
 IL-1 supports differentiation for Th17 lymphocytes and expression of transcription factors RORγt and IRF4.
 Treatment by this cytokine also activates mTOR kinase and promotes the proliferation of Th17 lymphocytes.
-SIGIRR-deficient T lymphocytes lack this negative regulation, and it favours mTOR-dependent differentiation and proliferation of Th17 lymphocytes.
+SIGIRR-deficient T lymphocytes lack this negative regulation, and it favors mTOR-dependent differentiation and proliferation of Th17 lymphocytes.
 SIGIRR also negatively regulates TLRs, IL-1R pathway, and following mTOR activation in intestinal epithelial cells.
 Ligands for TLRs in the intestine are mainly components of intestinal microflora.
 Its deficiency or expression of mutated form in these cells leads to the signalization, which promotes inflammation, proliferation and increases incidence of tumors and its size.